s-damian/laravel-man-pagination/README.md

 ### Introduction - Laravel Man Pagination package

-This package is concretely useful for paging with manual SELECT queries using DB::select()
+This package is particularly useful for implementing pagination with manual SELECT queries using `DB::select()`.

 Laravel Man Pagination is a Open Source PHP library of a **simple manual pagination** (compatible with **Bootstrap 5**).